Leveraging Diversity and Inclusion in the Workplace

 • Objective Criteria.
 A workplace dedicated to improving diversity will also examine its hiring practices, ensuring that job descriptions don’t include language that limits the talent pool.
 Descriptions of company positions should clearly describe the role’s responsibilities, avoiding language describing any particular type of candidate.

-• Workplace Behavior.
+• Workplace Behaviour.
 Your strategy should describe ideal employee behaviours that reflect the equality, diversity and inclusion you want to bring into the workplace.
 The methods you’ll use to train employees in these traits and the consequences of not following those guidelines are also important to include.

 • Communication.
 Identify communication channels your employees can use to ensure that their voices are heard by management.
 This is also where you decide if you’ll have an internal newsletter or notice boards to inform your workers about the diversity and inclusion policies.